Trader Joe’s MIDDLE EASTERN BEEF KEBABS

 It takes about 3-6 minutes, Microwave or Stove Top to cook.
 I cooked this on the stove top in a pan (adding 2 tbls water or broth and cover) stirring occasionally.

-As good as this is already, you can easily turn this into a more substantial meal by adding something.
-For example you could add your favorite Chicken Sausages which match well with this dish.
-Just brown some of Trader Joe’s chicken sausages – or chicken meatballs – and mix those in when the gnocchi are ready.
+You can easily turn this into a more substantial meal by adding something.
+For example, add your favorite Chicken Sausages (or meatballs.
+Maybe some veggies… They will match well with the dish.
+Brown some of Trader Joe’s chicken sausages – or chicken meatballs – and mix those in when the gnocchi are ready.
 I think Shrimp would work well too.
 Vegetarians might add the vegetarian sausage of their choice.

-Adding VEGGIES work well with this dish.
-Another idea I had was adding some frozen vegetables.
-I Frozen green beans might work well.
-Or peas.
-Or spinach.
+Adding VEGGIES.
+You could add some cooked or frozen vegetables.
+Frozen French green beans work well, or frozen peas.
+Or fresh or frozen spinach.
 You could just toss in a generous handful of veg for some extra taste and a little veggie protein and cook those along with the sauce.

 MAKE THIS A MEAL: Add some salad and bread along with this and you can have a nice substantial dinner with this gnocchi.
 And maybe the additions mentioned above if you want to beef it up even more.